 Adaptogens and Stress

-Adaptogens offer heavy duty support for your body during times of stress, yet are also great to take every day due to their preventative properties are amazing.
+Adaptogens offer heavy duty support for your body during times of stress, yet are also great to take every day due to their preventative properties.
 The more you add these adaptogens to your diet, the better equipped your body will be to deal with stress, say if you were to get sick or find yourself in an extremely stressful situation.
 Adaptogens help by bringing your body back into a state of balance, homeostasis is such a powerful tool in preserving your health.

 What counts as an Adaptogen?